firity/HYF-GROUP2/planning/backlog.md

 - As **a user** I want to see statistical data of the website so that I can understand how much reliable the website is.
 	- [ ]  Given the user wants to learn statistical data of the website in detail, Deployment, Published and Project  sections should show all statistical data in homepage.

- - As **a user** I want to know which languages support Loruki so that I can chose the language that i want to use.
-	- [ ] Given the user wants to see languages clearly, All languages should be in a line with their logos.

  - As **a user** I want to read more information about Loruki so that I can learn the features of Loruki.
 	- [ ] Given the user wants to click "Read More", Another page should open with more information.